The Last Supper by Leonardo da Vinci – Santa Maria delle Grazie – Milan

 Made by Leonardo da Vinci between 1494 and 1498, The Last Supper is a large wall painting (8.80 meters / 28.9 feet wide and 4.60 meters / 15.1 feet high) which decorates the north wall of the convent’s refectory.

-Yet, the solution adopted by Leonardo proved problematic in the humid environment of the Milanese refectory, and just twenty years after its completion the painting was in bad conditions and in 1566 almost illegible, as Giorgio Vasari reported in his book The Lives of the Most Excellent Painters, Sculptors, and Architects.
+Yet, the solution adopted by Leonardo proved problematic in the humid environment of the Milanese refectory, and just twenty years after its completion the painting was in bad conditions and almost illegible in 1566, as Giorgio Vasari reported in his book The Lives of the Most Excellent Painters, Sculptors, and Architects.

-To add insult to injury, the refectory was used as a stable by the French troops of Napoleon and bombed during the World War Two.
-An ambitious cleansing and restoration campaign was therefore started in 1977 and completed in 1999.
+To add insult to injury, the refectory was used as a stable by the French troops of Napoleon and bombed during World War Two.
+An ambitious cleansing and restoration campaign were therefore started in 1977 and completed in 1999.

 Leonardo da Vinci, The Last Supper, 1494-1498, oily and egg tempera on plaster; convent of Santa Maria delle Grazie, Milan.

 The figures are divided into five groups and portrait, left to right, Bartholomew, James son of Alphaeus, and Andrew / Judas Iscariot, Peter, and John / Jesus / Thomas, James the Greater, and Philip / Matthew, Jude Thaddeus, and Simon the Zealot

 Leonardo’s work is extremely innovative in the way it develops a popular art subject such as the last supper; the moment depicted is that in which Jesus has just said: “Truly, truly, I say to you, one of you will betray me.”
 (John 13:21).